johnnonsoBetter/DevConsole/CONTENT_SCRIPT_OPTIMIZATIONS.md

 # Content Script Optimizations

 ## Overview
-Enhanced the message batching and relay system in `src/content/index.ts` with advanced optimization features for better performance, reliability, and security.
+Enhanced the message batching and relay system in `src/content/index.ts` with advanced optimization features for better performance and reliability.

 ## Implemented Optimizations